 It should be kept in mind that this is the inside capacity calculation of the crate rather than the actual crate volume. depending on the content dimension you may need a higher capacity crate for your customers content.

-Crate Pro uses a much more accurate algorythm to determine your actual costs and calculated selling price.
-(Actual material usage + waste * markup) + (calculated labor time * markup) + additional preferences you may have entered for your company such as Adminstration time, addition of ISPM stamping and many more options.
+Crate Pro uses your settings and costs plus an algorithm to determine your actual costs and selling price.
+(Actual material usage + waste * markup) + (calculated labor time * markup) + additional preferences you may have entered for your company such as Administration time, addition of ISPM stamping and many more options.